This article explores multiple methodologies for how to calculate a market size, including top-down and bottom-up approaches.

 Does this sound inaccurate?
 Does it sound way too optimistic?
 In our experience, it nearly always is.

 We generally dislike this method of market size analysis, because it is rarely, if ever accurate.
 I would suggest that you be extremely hesitant to believe top-down market size estimations based on population metrics.

-In summary, there are a range of different market size methodologies that can be used, each of which varies in accuracy.
-Use the information in this post to empower yourself when you come across market size estimations.
-It will allow also you to understand how market size figures are derived and to assess the relative accuracy of each approach.
+In summary, there are several different market size methodologies that can be used, each of which varies in accuracy.
+Use the information in this post to empower yourself to calculate your own market size estimations.